fireside-technology/firebase-remote-config/README.md

 });

 /**
- * NOTE: Web Platform only!
  * This method will set default remote config values.
+On Web, it will read from
+ * the parameters give.
+On Android and iOS it will use the build in mechanisms
+ * and ignore any parameters supplied.
+ *
  * @param options - key/value params with default values
  * @returns void
  */
-FirebaseRemoteConfig.setDefaultWebConfig({
+FirebaseRemoteConfig.setDefaultConfig({
   has_sale: false,
   event_name: "clearance_event",
 });

 /**
  * This method will configure remote config object instance and set the minimum fetch interval to allow for frequest refreshes.
- * @param minimumFetchIntervalInSeconds - interval in seconds (default: 3600)
+ * @param minimumFetchInterval - interval in seconds (default: 3600)
  * @returns void
  */
 FirebaseRemoteConfig.initialize({
-  minimumFetchIntervalInSeconds: 3600,
+  minimumFetchInterval: 3600,
 });

 /**